bytebrew/slope/README.md

 library.
 As long as **Gtk+** uses cairo to render it's widgets, embedding slope's charts in gtk is straitforward.

-Our goal is producing beautiful, publication quality, and fas charts from numerical data in a nice object-roiented fashion.
+Our goal is producing beautiful, publication quality, and fast charts from numerical data in a nice object-oriented fashion.
 We are in part inspired by Python's matplotlib, but commited with the raw speed of C programs.
 We beleave Slope together with the GNU Scientific Library (GSL) is the best replacement for the set (NumPy, SciPy, matplotlib) in C's world.